 Periodontal Scaling and Root Planing (Deep Cleaning)

 Periodontal Scaling and Root Planing, also known as a deep cleaning, is done when patients are showing signs of periodontal disease.
 Periodontal disease is caused by the buildup of plaque and calculus on the tooth and root surface which leads to inflammation of the gums and loss of the supporting structures around your teeth.
-Left untreated, periodontal disease can lead to pain, swelling, bad breath and loss of teeth.
+Left untreated, periodontal disease can lead to pain, swelling, bleeding gums, bad breath and loss of teeth.

 Once periodontal treatment is completed, it is very important to maintain good brushing and flossing habits and see your dental hygienist for cleanings on a regular basis.
 Patients with a history of periodontal disease have a higher risk of further periodontal disease progression and tooth loss.
 Without good home care and regular maintenance with your hygienist, periodontal disease can progress leading to the need to repeat the procedure, and/or tooth loss.
 Patients with a history of periodontal disease are typically seen for cleanings 3-4 times per year so that we can keep bacteria under control and catch signs of progression early.

 Periodontal disease has been shown to affect your general overall health.
 Untreated periodontal disease has been linked to heart disease, diabetes, and premature birth among other health concerns.
 Eliminating the bacteria associated with periodontal disease and the related infection can dramatically increase your quality of life and help you to control your general health.